Welcome to the Musawwarat Graffiti Archive

 Traces of the movement and transformation of ideas and knowledge within the ancient world are manifest in the thousands of graffiti that were incised over more than 2000 years into the walls of the so-called Great Enclosure, a unique, labyrinthine building complex forming the centre of the site.
 This multi-layered archive of images, inscriptions and markings reflects various aspects of the ever changing life-worlds of the people of the past.
 It also forms a treasure trove for present seekers of knowledge, be they researchers or members of the interested global public.

-The Musawwarat Graffiti Archive is presenting - bit by bit - the entire graffiti corpus from the site in an interactive open access research archive.
+The Musawwarat Graffiti Project, led by Dr. Cornelia Kleinitz, has been dedicated to the study of this exceptionally diverse graffiti corpus since 2007.
+The Musawwarat Graffiti Archive is presenting - bit by bit - research results as well as research data on the entire graffiti corpus in an interactive open access research archive.
 It is dedicated to the digital preservation, publication and promotion of African cultural heritage.
-By sharing scientific knowledge globally it contributes to bridging the digital and knowledge divides.